awbla/awbla-student-workflow/content/2-photography.md

 -
 ![cameradisplay](https://user-images.githubusercontent.com/91504896/183751877-3c56c9ff-6b07-41a4-8912-ad2a9ff2f204.jpg)

-- Then set the correct *White Balance* preset (“PRE”) based on the color background you have.
-You will need to repeat this step every time a new background color is used.
+- Then set the correct *White Balance* (*WB*) preset (“PRE”) based on the color background you have.
+You will need reset the *WB* every time a new background color is used.
 - Press and hold **WB** button and scroll through the options with **sub-command dial**
 > #### WB Presets
 >